seclution/frappe_app_template/README.md

 apps.json           # Generated list of all vendor apps
 ```

 For framework specific hints see the files in `instructions/`.
-Execute the tests with `pytest -q` whenever you update the environment.